 Through Directive 2009/43/EC on intra-EU transfers of defence-related products and Directive 2009/81/EC on defence and security procurement, the EU has set up relevant guidelines in order to establish an EU framework in this area.

-Directive 2009/43/EC simplified and harmonised the conditions and procedures for transfers of such products throughout the EU.
+Directive 2009/43/EC simplified and harmonised the conditions and procedures for transfers of defence-related products throughout the EU.
 It created a uniform and transparent system of licences (general, global and individual) and allowed companies that are considered trustworthy to undertake transfers under general licences.
 The intention was for individual licensing to become an exception and be limited to clearly justifiable cases.

 Directive 2009/81/EC introduced rules for defence procurement, which aimed to make it easier for defence companies to access other Member States’ defence markets.
-It provides for a negotiated procedure with prior publication as the standard procedure, allowing more flexibility, specific rules on the security of sensitive information, clauses on the security of supply and specific rules on subcontracting.
+It provides for a negotiated procedure with prior publication as the standard procedure, allowing for more flexibility, specific rules on the security of sensitive information, clauses on the security of supply and specific rules on subcontracting.
 However, the Member States can exempt defence and security contracts if this is necessary for the protection of their essential security interests (Article 346 TFEU).

 3. The European Defence Agency